prince1837/CODES/About_githhub.md

-first you have to clone your file from github through your VS CODE then you have to open that direcotory in VS CODE then you have to changewhatever you want if you want to make directory than you can make that  one also. if you want to do anything then you can. after you have to commit from Source control for that you have to press (ctrl+Shift+G) after that you have to give comment then you have to cllick to right dign. then after you have to use extennsion to push or pull code from github. first you have to open search bar for that you will (ctrl+Shift+P)
+first you have to clone your file from github through your VS CODE then you have to open that direcotory in VS CODE then you have to changewhatever you want if you want to make directory than you can make that  one also. if you want to do anything then you can. after you have to commit from Source control for that you have to press

-FOR PUSH
+                ctrl+Shift+G
+after that you have to give comment then you have to cllick to right sign. then after you have to use extennsion to push or pull code from github. first you have to open search bar for that you will

+                ctrl+Shift+P

+# For Push
 then you have to search "git Push" when you will click to git push after that you have to verify for verifying you vs code open will search-bar in this first you have to put your github-id name after this vs code will open again search bar for password then you have to put your github password

-GIT PULL
+# Git Pull
-then you have to search "git Pull" when you will click to git pull after clicking git pull you will get all updates in from github in your local clone for this you dont need to verify yourself.
+then you have to search "git Pull`when you will click to git pull after clicking git pull you will get all updates in from github in your local clone for this you dont need to verify yourself.